kkothari93/fionet/README.md

 }
 ~~~

-There are three different inverse problems tested in the paper -- Reverse Time continuation (showcases diffeomorphisms in all their glory), inverse source problem (inspired by photoacoustic imaging) and reflector imaging (inspired by seismic imaging).
+There are three different inverse problems tested in the paper -- **R**everse **T**ime **C**ontinuation (showcases diffeomorphisms in all their glory), **I**nverse **S**ource problem (inspired by photoacoustic imaging) and reflector imaging (inspired by seismic imaging).

 ## dataset generation

 We use the MATLAB kWave toolbox to generate the data.
 In the `data_gen/` folder we have the kwave scripts used to generate the data.
-These scripts consume `.png` images that act as source (in )
+These scripts consume `.png` images that act as source (in RTC, ISP) and as medium perturbation in reflector imaging.
+These `.png` images are generated via associated python scripts.

+I will try to upload tensorflow records of all training datasets and numpy files for all test datasets in a Box link.
+This would be free to download.
+In order to recreate the dataset instead of downloading, follow the steps below.

+### reverse time continuation (rtc)

+First generate a small dataset of thick lines by running `python3 random_lines_dataset --problem rtc` .
+This will generate a folder `thick_lines/` within `data_gen/`.
+Each image in `thick_lines/` is then treated as a source pressure over a fixed Gaussian background wavespeed.
+The source pressure is propagated for time $T$ to get the final pressure snapshot.

+To generate test data from different datasets, convert it into a $512 \times 512$ image and store into a folder.
+Then run the appropriate submission script and generate test data.

+### inverse source problem (isp)

+Use `thick_lines/` folder from rtc and run the `kwave_isp.m` script.

+### reflector imaging

+Run `python3 random_lines_dataset --problem refl` from the `data_gen/` folder.
+This will create a directory of images called `reflectors/`.
+These will be used as medium background wave speed in kWave.